How to Get Away with Murder: Season 2 (2015–16)

 The first nine episodes focus on Annalise's defense of Caleb and Catherine Hapstall, who are accused of torturing and murdering their adoptive parents.
 Wes, in the meantime, teams up with Rebecca's foster brother to try and find Rebecca.
 Connor struggles with his relationship with Oliver, while Asher works with assistant district attorney Emily Sinclair, in order to protect his secrets.
 In the mid-season finale, Sinclair is murdered by Asher, and Annalise helps cover it up, at the expense of her being shot in the stomach by Wes.

-The second part of the season focuses on Wes's investigation of his mother's suicide ten years prior; flashbacks reveal Annalise's involvement with Wes's mother's suicide.
+The second part of the season focuses on Wes' investigation of his mother's suicide ten years prior; flashbacks reveal Annalise's involvement with Wes' mother's suicide.
 The season ends with Annalise's finding out that Frank was responsible for the car accident that killed her baby, and Annalise sending him away.
 Michaela and Asher hook up, and Wes meets with his biological father right before the latter is shot dead by an unknown shooter.

 Season 3 (2016–17)

 In the aftermath of Wallace Mahoney's death, all five of the students attempt to move on.
 A new mystery arises around the burning down of Annalise's house and who was found dead inside.
 The events leading up to it involve Annalise's starting a free legal clinic and struggling with alcoholism.
 Oliver starts working for Annalise, and he leaves Connor when becoming disgusted with himself for rejecting Connor's Stanford acceptance.
 Michaela and Asher's romantic relationship starts to progress, as does Wes and Laurel's, and Frank starts working to atone for the death of Annalise's child.
 Ultimately, it is revealed that it was Wes who died, and that he was killed before the fire.
-Annalise is arrested for Wes's death.
+Annalise is arrested for Wes' death.
 Frank attempts to help Annalise by confessing to killing Wes.
-It is further revealed that Wes's death was commissioned by Laurel's father, who disapproved of their relationship.
+It is further revealed that Wes is killed by Dominic, an enforcer working for Laurel's father.
+It is hinted that her father disapproved of the relationship between his daughter and Wes.